Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 - Under `@Work|Solve|Chemical-Composition` simply enter the formula.

 ## Refinement Data Plots
 We've covered reflection data plots before.
 Here are the remaining plots that are only relevant once you've got a model.
-These are currently (wrongly) located under `@Info|Reflection Statistics:
+These are currently (wrongly) located under `@Info|Reflection-Statistics`:

 ### Fo--Fc
 This should be a straight line with Fo -- Fc, i.e. the gradient of the line should be ~1 and the intercept ~ 0.
 Any omitted data are shown in grey.
 If a reflection appears to be an outlier hovering over it gives relevant information in the following format (Fo, Fc)(h, k, l).